 Sony XBR65X930C 4K Ultra HD TV Review

-Visual wise, the 930C appears cosmetically identical to last year’s 900B, and for the most part it is.
-The overall dimensions are about the same with the later being slightly larger.
+Visual wise, the 930C appears cosmetically identical to last year’s 900B, and for the most part, it is.
+The overall dimensions are about the same as the latter being slightly larger.
 On the flip side, the 930C is a few pounds heavier.
-The side mounted speaker’s size and layout is the same, which consist of two tweeters, two midrange drivers and two woofers.
+The side mounted speaker’s size and layout are the same, which consist of two tweeters, two midrange drivers and two woofers.
 The 930C features a 90-watt speaker system vs. last year’s 65-watt audio system.

-This television also features a wedge shaped design which is thicker at the bottom and provides more room for the speaker array and helps maximize audio performance.
+This television also features a wedge-shaped design that is thicker at the bottom and provides more room for the speaker array and helps maximize audio performance.
 The wedge shape also gives the set a lower center of gravity for better stability.
-The TV is supported by two adjustable dark chrome A-frame style feet, and has a “narrow position” footprint spacing of 23-3/8″ in width, which will be useful when placing the TV on a cabinet with a width span that is less than the display’s panel.
+The TV is supported by two adjustable dark chrome A-frame style feet and has a “narrow position” footprint spacing of 23-3/8″ in width, which will be useful when placing the TV on a cabinet with a width span that is less than the display’s panel.

 The 65″ screen is the glossy type made from clear acrylic-plexiglass (plastic), which in my opinion allows for better picture quality in the form of transparency, clarity and provides an increased vibrant picture presentation that allows images to pop from the screen, in comparison to displays with a matt finish which can often make picture images appear a bit dull and flat.